oasysgames/oasys-docs/docs/techdocs/02-build/01-hub-layer-node.md

 Max kernel policy version:      33
 ```

-We recommended to change enforcing onto permissive.
+　We recommended to change enforcing onto `permissive`.

-Open the /etc/selinux/config file and change the SELINUX value to disabled:
+　Open the `/etc/selinux/config` file and change the SELINUX value to disabled:

 ```
 This file controls the state of SELinux on the system.